ellakoa/postcard-poem/content/posts/winters-sleep.md

 ---
 title: Winters Sleep
+description: >-
-description: Winter in the Woodland Tapestry Collection
+  Winter in the Woodland Tapestry Collection

+  Woodland Tapestries is a collection of photographs and poems showcasing our wonderful woodlands.
+I had this romantic notion that our woodlands were being woven on an ancient woodland loom, each season taking it in turn to weave its finest colours.
+Here is winter tending to the loom.

+  Discover more woodland tapestries as we transition through the year.
 collection: Woodland Tapestries
 aspect: landscape
 image: /img/winters-sleep-1-1-.jpg